maria-walker/fe-mw-news/README.md

 - error 404 message with link to the homepage for non-existent topic in the URL;

-- user warning if empty text area is being submitted as a comment.
+- user warning if empty text area is being submitted as a comment;

+- user warning if another error is encountered on submitting comment - e.g. failed connection.

 ## Environment requirements